iconidentify/atomforge/README.md

 - `GET /examples` - Get example FDO files
 - `GET /health` - Service health check

+Notes on `/examples`:
+- The server loads examples from `bin/fdo_compiler_decompiler/golden_tests_immutable/*.txt` when present.
+- If no golden tests are found, a small fallback example is returned.

 ## Environment

 The Docker container includes: